Proof that wallets can be louder than words.

 Why brands get boycotted in the first place

 Over half of shoppers globally are motivated to either buy from or boycott brands based on alignment with their beliefs.
-It’s a movement driven by increasing distrust in traditional institutions, and desire for meaning amidst a consumptive lifestyle.
+It’s a movement driven by increasing distrust in traditional institutions, and desire for meaning amidst overwhelming consumption.

 Here are some of the most common reasons why one consciously stops buying from brands: